Home Beatmaking & Production KORG padKONTROL Review: Time Marches On

 The concept of playing drums with your fingers has become an odd and controversial one in recent years.

-If you were to tell someone in 1975 that you were triggering sounds with a square piece of plastic and 16 soft pads, they would most likely laugh at you.
+If you were to tell someone in 1975 that you were triggering sounds with a square piece of plastic and 16 rubberized pads, they would probably laugh at you.

 Nowadays it has become commonplace.

-Though I have gotten some less than flattering remarks over the years, it doesn’t change the fact that I love using the padKONTROL, and always have.
+Though I have received a few less-than-flattering remarks over the years, that doesn’t change the fact that I loved using the padKONTROL (for the most part).

 The only reason I sold it was because the knob that you see pictured (under the 5.01), broke on a flight to Greece somewhere in luggage claim.